rodrigodagostino/svelte-sortable-list/README.md

 The following is a list of steps to navigate and operate the Sortable List:

-1. Press `tab` to focus the list.
+1. Press `Tab` to focus the list.
-2. Press `arrow up`, `arrow left`, `arrow down` or `arrow right` to focus the first item in the list.
+2. Press `Arrow Up`, `Arrow Left`, `Arrow Down` or `Arrow Right` to focus the first item in the list.
-3. Press `arrow up` or `arrow left` to move the focus to the previous item.
+3. Press `Arrow Up` or `Arrow Left` to move the focus to the previous item.
-4. Press `arrow down` or `arrow right` to move the focus to the next item.
+4. Press `Arrow Down` or `Arrow Right` to move the focus to the next item.
+5. Press `Home` to move the focus to the first item.
+6. Press `End` to move the focus to the last item.
-5. Press `space` to lift or drop an item.
+7. Press `Space` to drag or drop an item.
-6. Press `arrow up` or `arrow left` to move the lifted item to the previous position.
+8. Press `Arrow Up` or `Arrow Left` to move the dragged item to the previous position.
-7. Press `arrow down` or `arrow right` to move the lifted item to the next position.
+9. Press `Arrow Down` or `Arrow Right` to move the dragged item to the next position.
+10. Press `Home` to move the dragged item to the first position.
+11. Press `End` to move the dragged item to the last position.
-8. Press `escape` to cancel the lift and return the item to its initial position.
+12. Press `Escape` to cancel the drag and return the item to its initial position.

 ## Components